CRAFT / DIGITAL / IDENTITY

 BATEMAN'S

-Bateman’s is a one-man strategy and writing consultancy, focused on shaping tone, language, and narrative for brands working internationally in English.
+Bateman's is a one-man strategy and writing consultancy, shaping tone, language and narrative for brands working internationally in English.
+We kept the identity deliberately restrained – a calm, classic palette of deep blue and white – so nothing competes with the words.

 CREDITS